rbdannenberg/arco/doc/ugens.md

 these biased breakpoints.
 Then, 0.01 is subtracted to obtain the output.
 This allows envelopes to decay all the way to zero, but for very small breakpoint values, the curves are close to linear.

+The starting value can be given by the `init` keyword.

+Note that the default for `start` is true.
+When false, the output will remain at the initial value until the `.start()` method is called.

 `/arco/pwe/new id` - Create a new piece-wise linear generator with audio output. `id` is the object id.
 Envelope does not start until